BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_Go/go_syntax1.md

 ## go Test

+Go by Example: Testing https://gobyexample.com/testing || Go by Example 中文版: 单元测试 https://gobyexample-cn.github.io/testing

 Testing https://www.golang-book.com/books/intro/12
-- > The `go test` command will look for any tests in any of the files ***in the current folder*** and run them.
+> The `go test` command will look for any tests in any of the files ***in the current folder*** and run them.
 Tests are identified by starting a function with the word `Test` and taking one argument of type `*testing.T`.
 In our case since we're testing the `Average` function we name the test function `TestAverage`.